Years of Lead (Italy): 1984

 On 15 February, Leamon Hunt, American diplomat and Director General of the international peacekeeping force, Multinational Force and Observers (MFO), was killed by the Red Brigades.

 Christmas massacre

-On 23 December, a bomb in a train between Florence and Rome killed 16 and wounded more than 200.
-In 1992, Mafia's members Giuseppe Calò and Guido Cercola were sentenced to life imprisonment, Franco Di Agostino (another member of the Sicilian Mafia) got 24 years, and German engineer Friedrich Schaudinn 22 for the bombing.
+On 23 December, a bomb on a train between Florence and Rome killed 16 and wounded more than 200.
+In 1992, Mafia soldiers Giuseppe Calò and Guido Cercola were sentenced to life imprisonment, Franco Di Agostino (another member of the Sicilian Mafia) got 24 years, and German engineer Friedrich Schaudinn 22 for the bombing.
 Camorra's member Giuseppe Misso was sentenced to 3 years; other members of Camorra, Alfonso Galeota and Giulio Pirozzi were sentenced to 18 months, and their role in the massacre was deemed marginal.
-On February 18, 1994, the Florence court absolved MSI member of Parliament Massimo Abbatangelo from the massacre charge, but ruled him guilty of giving the explosive to Misso in the spring of 1984.
+On 18 February 1994, the Florence court absolved MSI member of Parliament Massimo Abbatangelo from the massacre charge, but ruled him guilty of giving the explosive to Misso in the spring of 1984.
 Abbatangelo was sentenced to 6 years.
-Victims' relatives asked for a tougher sentence, but lost the appeal and had to pay for judiciary expenses.
+Victims' relatives asked for a tougher sentence, but lost the appeal and had to pay for judicial expenses.